 Health and Wellness isn’t just about exercise and nutrition, although they are important.
 Practicing meditation and taking the time to breath is also beneficial.
 Mediation, is a practice where you focus on a point, like your breathing, and when your attention wanders, you return back to that point.
 It helps you deal with awareness and stress.
 There are many different types of meditation.
-This article will deal specifically with guided meditation.
+Additionally, choosing a place for meditating is also crucial.
+You don’t want to meditate in the city with different noises and air pollution.
+Consider going on a meditation retreat where you can relax and meditate peacefully and practice your breathing exercises with nature’s fresh air.

 The benefits of mediation are emotional as well as physical.
 From an emotional standpoint, as mention, it helps with stress management and can help reduce negative emotions.
 While much more research needs to be done, and you should speak with your health care provider about meditation if you have a chronic physical condition, according to the Mayo Clinic*, it may help people manage symptoms of conditions such as: